-Note that certain information about your online activity is automatically recorded, such as the date you last logged on to the course, the number of discussion board messages read, the number of discussion board messages posted, and which course content pages you have read.
-Remember that you should be spending at least three hours each week covering the module content, and several more hours each week completing coursework, reading, and discussions.
+Certain information about your online activity is automatically recorded, such as the date you last logged on to the course, the number of discussion board messages read, the number of discussion board messages posted, and which course content pages you have read.
+If you wish to see a log of your online activity, click on the My Progress link on the Course Menu.
+Remember that you should be spending at least 7 hours each week covering the module content, and several more hours each week completing coursework, reading, and discussions.
 Students who receive A's in the course are generally those who spend the most amount of time logged in to the course and interacting with course material.